nswdpc/silverstripe-mailgun-sync/README.md

 This module provides functionality to send emails via the Mailgun API and store events related to messages using Mailgun's webhooks feature

-## Breaking changes in ^2
+## Breaking changes in upcoming ^2 release

-Version 2 removed unused features to reduce the complexity of this module.
+Version 2 will remove unused features to reduce the complexity of this module.
 The core functionality is now:

 + Send messages via the standard Email process in Silverstripe, with added Mailgun options
 + Send messages directly via the API